Liammmmmmmm/42-FdF/README.md

    - **UP:** Increases point height based on intensity.
    - **DOWN:** Decreases point height based on intensity.
    - **FLATTEN:** Brings the point towards height 0, depending on intensity.
+   - **SMOOTH UP:** Smooth the points and increase their height.
+   - **SMOOTH DOWN:** Smooth the points.
+A lot of repeated smooth down will often result in a flat terrain.

 4. **Save**
    - Enter a filename and save your work (folder paths are allowed, but the field has a character limit).